New Hampshire DMV Motorcycle Test

 Pass the New Hampshire Motorcycle Permit test the first time with FREE New Hampshire DMV Practice Tests.
 Study real motorcycle permit questions from the DMV handbook!.

-19. Which of the following is the best 'protection' for a rider?
+19. Which of the following is not a strategy to increase your safety at night?

 Grade